ilgaiaz/playback-speed-manager/README.md

 It was initially developed with the purpose to facilitating a user with the listening of a new language by reducing the speed during a dialogue.
 It was later modified to use it as the extension [Time Saver](https://addons.videolan.org/content/show.php?content=169314) (that is no more available on VLC 3.0).

-So now this VLC's Addons give the possibility to :
+So now this VLC Addon give the possibility to :

 1. Set the speed of the video when there are no subtitles.
 2. Set the speed of the video when a subtitle is shown on the screen.